 The details are not covered in this article.
 I will write another article to explain the concepts later.
 So, please watch this space for more details.

 Cloud Computing, again a new “jargon”.
-Does cloud have anything to do with it?
+Does the cloud have anything to do with it?
 Why is it called “Cloud” Computing?
-Are we harnessing the power of cloud?
+Are we harnessing the power of the cloud?
 Let me try and simplify it a little bit with an example.
 Imagine the time when we did not have electricity or power grids.
-The electricity was generated using generators or the dynamos.
-It was a luxury to have electricity and only a few could afford, as this was expensive.
-Finally, the advent of power grids enabled generation of electricity at larger scale and provided access to the individual households.
+The electricity was generated using generators or dynamos.
+It was a luxury to have electricity and only a few could afford it, as this was expensive.
+Finally, the advent of power grids enabled the generation of electricity on a larger scale and provided access to individual households.

-Now, compare the above example with current scenario where individual users and companies have their servers and processes on premises.
+Now, compare the above example with a current scenario where individual users and companies have their servers and processes on-premises.
 The companies have IT departments to maintain it.
-One of the main issues is the computing power, which is limited by the number of processers, hardware and other factors.
+One of the main issues is the computing power, which is limited by the number of processers, hardware, and other factors.

-How are these Digital technologies enabling Oil and Gas business to make improved decisions?
+How are these Digital technologies enabling Oil and Gas businesses to make improved decisions?

-Oil and Gas business is capital intensive.
-It requires huge upfront capital investment and the decisions have to made on estimates; pretty much everything is an estimate including capital, operating expenditure, production, and prices.
+The oil and Gas business is capital intensive.
+It requires huge upfront capital investment and the decisions have to be made on estimates; pretty much everything is an estimate including the capital, operating expenditure, production, and prices.
 The only thing, most of the time, that a company could be certain of is the participation interest.
-The decisions have to be made based on huge amount of data, which is evergreen and changing continuously.
+The decisions have to be made based on a huge amount of data, which is evergreen and changing continuously.
 The market dynamics are constantly changing.
 The decisions can no longer be made only on the basis of experience.
-The oil and gas industry needed a system that can churn huge amount of data and produce a meaningful information out of it.
+The oil and gas industry needed a system that can churn a huge amount of data and produce a piece of meaningful information out of it.
 Not only produce meaningful results but also make useful recommendations.
 The system should also have the cognitive abilities to predict the future.
-This is where these high-end digital technologies like Artificial Intelligence & Machine Learning, Cloud Computing and Big Data Analytics come into picture.
+This is where these high-end digital technologies like Artificial Intelligence & Machine Learning, Cloud Computing, and Big Data Analytics come into the picture.
 Some of the major players providing digital solutions include: –

-To conclude, the digital technologies have already started reshaping the future and they are doing it at a very fast pace.
+To conclude, digital technologies have already started reshaping the future and they are doing it at a very fast pace.
 The Oil and gas industries have realized the importance of digitizing their world and have already made big investments.
-Oil and Gas industries are one of late adopters, but better late than never.
+The oil and gas industries are late adopters, but better late than never.